scordio/jimfs-junit-jupiter/README.md

 }
 ```

-`tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriately configured for the current
+`tempDir` is resolved to an in-memory temporary directory based on Jimfs, configured appropriately for the current
 platform.

 ## @JimfsTempDir

-`@JimfsTempDir` can be used as a drop-in replacement for `@TempDir(factory = JimfsTempDirFactory.class)`:
+`@JimfsTempDir` is an annotation that can be used as a drop-in replacement for
+`@TempDir(factory = JimfsTempDirFactory.class)`:

 ```java
 @Test